jaredgk/IMgui-windows/README.md

 # IMgui
 Front end, browser-based GUI for the IMa suite of evolutionary biology analysis tools.
-This repository contains code for linux/mac versions (mac version is currently untested but will be shortly)
+This repository contains code for the Windows version.

 ##Required Software
 * node.js